diem/dip/dips/dip-10.md

 type ReferenceId = [u8, 16];
 ```

-If the amount exceeds the travel rule limit, VASP must trigger an off-chain protocol for KYC exchange.
+If the amount exceeds the travel rule limit, VASPs should trigger an off-chain protocol for KYC exchange.
 The same `reference_id` must be used to perform a TR as described in [DIP-1](https://github.com/diem/dip/blob/master/dips/dip-1.md).

-# Diem ID or Subaddress?
-[DIP-5](https://github.com/diem/dip/blob/master/dips/dip-5.md) defines subaddresses as a way of defining a user address.
-Between subaddress and Diem ID, the recommended way of representing a user address is to use a Diem ID, as Diem ID provides clear benefits over subaddresses:
-* Subaddresses are ideally one-time use addresses, and need to be refreshed for each payment.
-However, a Diem ID can be shared once and will be a persistent identifier from a user's perspective.
-* There are concerns around leakage of PII when using subaddresses, because the subaddress has to be included in the on-chain transaction metadata.
-Diem ID provides better privacy, because Diem ID is exchanged off-chain.